smartuni/RIOTNerf/README.md

 TODO: need simple scheme of set up, ie.: which wires go to which pins etc., specific detail on the transistor circuit
 TODO: need HW and parts list

-Assemble two samr-x21pro boards for the two laser guns as follows TODO.....
+Assemble two samr21-xpro boards for the two laser guns as follows TODO.....

-Assemble two somethingsomething sensors and soonandsoforth for the two targets as follows TODO.....
+Assemble two isl29125 RGB Sensors and the two corresponding samr21-xpro boards for the two targets as follows TODO.....

 Put these wires here and put those over there, ...